-As promised, inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from my reading list.
+Inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from my should-read list.
 I’d scored a copy for the princely sum of $4 – that secondhand bookstore bargain bin strikes again!

 William Faulkner won the Nobel Prize for Literature in 1949, and As I Lay Dying is widely regarded as one of the greatest American novels of all time, so plenty of people far smarter than me seem to think that it’s very good.
-Apparently, he wrote it in six weeks while working night shifts at the local power-station, and didn’t change a word of it after the first draft was completed (what a show-off).
+Apparently, Faulkner wrote it in six weeks while working night shifts at the local power-station, and didn’t change a word of it after the first draft was completed (what a show-off).

 Having read it now, I can tell you at the outset that a genealogical table (a la Wuthering Heights) sure would have come in handy.
 Unfortunately, this edition didn’t include one, so I took the liberty of creating one myself…

 See, As I Lay Dying is narrated by no fewer than fifteen different characters over the course of 59 chapters, so that’s a bit much.
 Luckily, the name of each character was used as the title of each chapter in this edition, so that was very helpful.
 Faulkner virgins should definitely use the guide above to keep track, because I’m going to break the story down as best I can and it’s fucking convoluted (scroll up to review the chart as often as you need).